rakss17/simple-redirect/README.md

 stude://activation/MUID/12asdSDFGSDTSDFG

-This link will open the "activation" page/screen of our mobile app, pass the UID slug value of "MUID" and activation slug value of "12asdSDFGSDTSDFG"
+This link will open the "activation" page/screen of our mobile app, pass the UID slug value of "MUID" and activation slug value of "12asdSDFGSDTSDFG", thus allowing the user to activate his/her account without needing a dedicated web app

 ## Notes